Lemon Chicken Broccoli Sheet Pan Meal

 If you still have concerns about goitrogenic compounds in these foods, the simplest way to diminish any risk is to eat these foods cooked or fermented (like sauerkraut) whenever possible.
 Cooking and/or fermenting greatly diminishes or eliminates their goitrogenic properties.

 The Takeaway: Cruciferous "goitrogenic" foods like broccoli can be highly beneficial for you to consume unless you’re one of the very few who have hypothyroidism due to iodine deficiency.
-Even if you are one of the few, but you love cauliflower and Brussels sprouts, there is a rule of thumb you can apply to reduce any goitrogenic risk: Simply cook or ferment them.
+Even if you are iodine deficient, there is a rule of thumb you can apply to reduce any goitrogenic risk: Simply cook or ferment cruciferous vegetables before consuming.

 This recipe is lovely on its own, but to stretch the servings farther, serve it atop cauliflower rice, basmati rice, toasted quinoa, or your favorite gluten-free, Paleo, or AIP pasta, according to your dietary requirements.